-Permanent magnet flux switching machines (PMFSM) have been attracting revived research interests for various applications over the last decades.
-Those machines not only inherit most merits from the conventional permanent magnet synchronous machines but also possess a simple passive and hence robust rotor.
-This paper presents a single-phase PMFSM analysis of initial and optimize design for electric bike applications.
-The result analysis of these motors has been certified using the 2D-FEA analyses.
-As a result, the design of optimized is significantly lesser magnet volume and high torque compare to initial motor PMFSM design by using the "deterministic optimization method" (DOM).
-The optimized motor design has greater average torque performance analysis up to 16% whereas the permanent magnet weight decreased at 28%.
+Over the past decades, For various applications, permanent magnet flux switching machines (PMFSM) have attracted revived research interests.
+The machines not only obtain most merits from the conventional permanent magnet synchronous machines but also have a simple passive and hence robust rotor.
+The research paper presents a single-phase PMFSM analysis of initial and optimize design for electric bike applications.
+The 2D-FEA analysis was used to certify the result analysis of these motors.
+As a result, the design of optimized is significantly lesser magnet volume and high torque compare to the initial motor PMFSM design by using the "deterministic optimization method" (DOM).
+The optimized motor design has greater average torque performance analysis up to 16% whereas the permanent magnet weight decreased by 28%.
 As a result, the machine becomes an efficient lightweight motor for electric vehicles and low cost because of a reduction in PM weight.